gwastro/pycbc/docs/ahope/template_bank.rst

 It can run in a number of different modes

 - With a pre-generated template bank, which will be used for all ifos
-- By generating unique and independent template banks for each ifo.
+- By generating unique and independent template banks for each ifo that are regenerated every approx. 2000s
-- Further modes can be supported.
-Please ask, or add yourself!
+- Generating template banks that do not vary over the workflow, can be the same template bank in each ifo or different ones.

 The template bank module, by default, is independent of other modules, though it is possible to ensure that there is a one-to-one correspondance between template banks and matched-filter outputs.
 Unlike ihope we are able to have